Patrizia Panico

-Patrizia Panico ([paˈtrittsja paˈniːko]; born 8 February 1975) is an Italian former footballer who is the current manager of Fiorentina in Italian women's Serie A. A prolific goalscorer, Panico is a longstanding member of the Italy women's national team; she won over 185 caps for Italy, and also served as her national side's captain.
+Patrizia Panico ([paˈtrittsja paˈniːko]; born 8 February 1975) is an Italian former footballer who is formerly the manager of Fiorentina in the Italian women's Serie A. A prolific goalscorer, Panico is a longstanding member of the Italy women's national team; she won over 185 caps for Italy, and also served as her national side's captain.
 She is a veteran of Italy's 1997, 2001, 2005, 2009 and 2013 UEFA Women's Championship campaigns and played at the 1999 FIFA Women's World Cup.
 In a club career that spanned more than two decades, Panico won ten Scudetti and collected five Coppa Italia winner's medals with her various clubs.
-She was Serie A's top scorer on 14 occasions (an Italian record for her category) and spent part of 2010 in the United States, representing Women's Professional Soccer (WPS) club Sky Blue FC.
+She was Serie A's top scorer on 14 occasions (an Italian record for her category) and spent part of 2010 in the United States, representing Women's Professional Soccer (WPS) club Sky Blue.
 Panico is nicknamed "The Scorpion" due to her deadly goalscoring instincts.

 Club career

-In addition to Torres, Panico played for SS Lazio, Torino CF, Modena Amadio, ACF Milan and ASD Bardolino, as well as Sky Blue FC of the United States' Women's Professional Soccer (WPS).
+In addition to Torres, Panico played for Lazio, Torino, Modena Amadio, Milan and Bardolino, as well as Sky Blue of the United States' Women's Professional Soccer (WPS).
 She was the Serie A's top scorer for ten seasons.

-At Modena in 1997–98 Panico won her first Serie A title.
-She played alongside Carolina Morace and came to be seen as the heir apparent to Morace's title as Italy's best female player.
+At Modena in 1997–98, Panico won her first Serie A title.
+She played alongside Carolina Morace, and came to be seen as the heir apparent to Morace's title as Italy's best female player.

 In the months before the professional Women's United Soccer Association (WUSA) began play in 2001, Panico was pursued by Philadelphia Charge.
-She had agreed terms but the move was eventually derailed by red tape.
+She had agreed terms, but the move was eventually derailed by red tape.